jeeva74/jeeva74/README.md

 I am an Information Technology student from Tamil Nadu, India, currently pursuing my B.Tech with a CGPA of **8.2**.

-I am passionate about building intelligent software systems, AI-powered applications, and scalable web platforms.
-My interests include Artificial Intelligence, Full-Stack Development, Backend Engineering, and Cloud Technologies.
+I am an Information Technology student from Tamil Nadu, India, currently pursuing my B.Tech with a CGPA of 8.2.

-Currently expanding my expertise through real-world development experience, innovative projects, and competitive hackathons.
+Currently working as a Software Engineer Intern at Indium Software, where I contribute to software development projects and gain hands-on experience in building scalable applications.

-I enjoy solving practical problems through technology and continuously improving my skills through hands-on learning and collaboration.
+I am passionate about Software Development, Full-Stack Engineering, Artificial Intelligence, and Cloud Technologies.
+I enjoy transforming innovative ideas into practical and impactful software products.
 ---

 ## Tech Stack